MiguelLZPF/hardhat-base/README.md

   --mnemonic-phrase     Mnemonic phrase to generate wallet from --password            Wallet password
   --private-key         Private key to generate wallet from.
-Hexadecimal String format expected --relative-path       Path relative to PATH_KEYSTORE_ROOT to store the wallets
+Hexadecimal String format expected --relative-path       Path relative to KEYSTORE.root to store the wallets

 POSITIONAL ARGUMENTS: